manaskarekar/MenuMeters/README.md

 `MenuMeters` is a set of CPU, memory, disk, and network monitoring tools for macOS.
-[Originally][original] created by Alex Harper, development stopped in 2015 and `MenuMeters` stopped working on OS X El Capitan.  my fork of `MenuMeters` for El Capitan.
+[Originally][original] created by Alex Harper, development stopped in 2015 and `MenuMeters` stopped working on OS X El Capitan.

 A [fork] was created on GitHub and the compatibility issues with OS X were fixed.
 The fork is being actively maintained.